dylanvu/aichecareers/README.md

 ## All Commands
 * `!subscribe` - Subscribe the channel to job alerts
 * `!unsubscribe` - Unsubscribe from the job alerts
+* `!money` - Get all the current listings from the start of the week
 * `!help` - List of commands
 * `!github` - Link this repository